developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

             <application label="Calculator" package="com.android.calculator2" activity=""/>
     </kiosk>

 ------

 ### Applications
 Specifies the applications and/or browser links to be displayed to users while EHS is in User Mode.
-An optional activity parameter permits an app function to be invoked when the app starts up or a link to be opened in a specific app. <b>Note</b>: Package names may vary from one Android version to another.
+An optional activity parameter permits an app activity to be invoked when the app starts up. <b>Some apps require an activity to be specified in order to launch</b>.

+When specifying links, the package and activity parameters can be used to launch the URL with a specific app, such as Mozilla Mobile browser.
+If no activity is specified, EHS will launch the link using the default browser.

+<b>Note</b>: Package names may vary from one Android version to another.

 <b>Possible values (apps)</b>

 * Label: string
 * Package: app package name
-* Activity: app function package name (optional)
+* Activity (optional): package name of the activity to be invoked when the app starts

 #### Example (app)